ansys/scade-design-rules/doc/source/rules/modelling/no_bool_comparison.rst

-.. index:: single: No Boolean Comparison
+.. index:: single: No boolean comparison

 No boolean comparison
 =====================